-Dialing another User
+Dialing another User and Maintaining Dial-out Lists

 Sometimes, regardless whether a conference is in progress or not, you will need to call another participant.
 That is where the dialout feature comes in.
-If your system supports dialing outside users, log in to the operator console and follow this procedure:
+If your system supports dialing outside users, you have the possibility either perform dialout to individual users or maintain subscriber dialout list for the conferences and perform group dialout to the users from this list.